xubingyue/avocadodb/Documentation/Books/HTTP/UserManagement/README.md

 This specialized interface intentionally does not provide all functionality that is available in the regular document REST API.

-Please note that user operations are not included in ArangoDB's replication.
+Please note that user operations are not included in AvocadoDB's replication.

 @startDocuBlock UserHandling_create
 @startDocuBlock UserHandling_grantDatabase